Privacy Policy

 3. Purpose of data processing

-The processing of the personal data from an e-mail contact serves us solely to process the contact; this is also the necessary legitimate interest in the processing of the data.
-The other personal data processed during the sending process serve to prevent misuse and to ensure the security of our information technology systems.
+The processing of personal data from email contact is solely for the purpose of handling the contact request; this also constitutes the necessary legitimate interest in processing the data.
+The other personal data processed during the sending process serves to prevent misuse and ensure the security of our IT systems.

-The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
-For the personal data sent by email, this is the case when the respective conversation with the user has ended.
-The conversation is over when it can be inferred from the circumstances that the facts in question have been finally clarified.
+The data will be deleted as soon as it is no longer needed for the purpose for which it was collected.
+For personal data transmitted by email, this is the case when the respective conversation with the user has ended.
+A conversation is considered ended when it is clear from the circumstances that the matter in question has been resolved.

-The user has the option to revoke his consent to the processing of personal data at any time.
-If the user contacts us by email, he can object to the storage of his personal data at any time.
+The user has the right to withdraw their consent to the processing of their personal data at any time.
+If the user contacts us by email, they can object to the storage of their personal data at any time.
 In such a case, the conversation cannot be continued.

 V. Rights of the data subject

-If personal data is processed by you, you are the data subject within the meaning of the GDPR and you have the following rights vis-à-vis the person responsible:
+If your personal data is being processed, you are a data subject within the meaning of the GDPR and you have the following rights against the controller:

 1. Right to information

-You can request confirmation from the person responsible as to whether personal data relating to you is being processed by us.
+You can request confirmation from the controller as to whether personal data concerning you is being processed by us.

-If such processing is present, you can request information from the person responsible for the following information:
+If such processing takes place, you can request the following information from the controller:

 (1) the purposes for which the personal data are processed;

-(2) the categories of personal data being processed;
+(2) the categories of personal data which are processed;

-(3) the recipients or categories of recipients to whom your personal data has been or will be disclosed;
+(3) the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed;

-(4) the planned duration of the storage of the personal data concerning you or, if specific information on this is not possible, criteria for determining the storage duration;
+(4) the planned duration of the storage of personal data concerning you or, if specific information on this is not possible, criteria for determining the storage period;

-(5) the existence of a right to rectification or erasure of personal data concerning you, a right to restriction of processing by the person responsible or a right to object to this processing;
+(5) the existence of a right to rectification or erasure of personal data concerning you, a right to restriction of processing by the controller or a right to object to such processing;

-(6) the existence of a right of appeal to a supervisory authority;
+(6) the existence of a right to lodge a complaint with a supervisory authority;

-(7) all available information about the origin of the data if the personal data are not collected from the data subject;
+(7) all available information about the source of the data if the personal data are not collected from the data subject;

-You have the right to request information as to whether your personal data is being transmitted to a third country or to an international organization.
-In this context, you can request to be informed of the appropriate guarantees pursuant to Art.
-46 GDPR in connection with the transmission.
+You have the right to request information as to whether your personal data is being transferred to a third country or to an international organization.
+In this context, you may request to be informed of the appropriate safeguards pursuant to Article 46 GDPR relating to the transfer.

-You have a right to correction and/or completion to the person responsible if the processed personal data concerning you is incorrect or incomplete.
-The person responsible must make the correction immediately.
+You have the right to rectification and/or completion from the data controller if the processed personal data concerning you is inaccurate or incomplete.
+The data controller must carry out the rectification without undue delay.

 3. Right to restriction of processing